LG MVEL2033F Microwave Washable Filters & Ventilation — Complete Guide

 Dishwasher Cleaning Method

 The aluminum mesh filter from your MVEL2033F is dishwasher-safe, making routine maintenance convenient.
-To clean in the dishwasher:
+To clean it in the dishwasher:

-1. Place the filter on the lower rack of your dishwasher, standing it upright or laying it flat
+1. Place the filter on the lower rack of your dishwasher, standing it upright or laying it flat.

-2. Do not place the filter on the upper rack where water pressure is higher
+2. Do not place the filter on the upper rack where water pressure is higher.

-3. Run a standard or heavy wash cycle using your regular dishwasher detergent
+3. Run a standard or heavy wash cycle using your regular dishwasher detergent.

-5. Remove the filter and inspect it after the cycle completes
+5. Remove the filter and inspect it after the cycle completes.

-6. If heavy grease buildup remains, repeat the wash cycle
+6. If heavy grease buildup remains, repeat the wash cycle.

 The dishwasher method is the easiest way to maintain your MVEL2033F filter and typically takes care of normal cooking grease accumulation in a single cycle.